 - Browser receives the HTTP response and renders the content.

 What is DHCP, how does it work?

 - The idea of DHCP (Dynamic Host Configuration Protocol) is to enable devices to get IP address without any manual configuration.

 - The device sends a broadcast message saying “I am new here”

 - The DHCP server sees the message and responds back to the device and typically allocates an IP address.
 All other devices on network ignore the message of the new device as they are not DHCP server.

 In Wi-Fi networks, Access Points generally work as a DHCP server.

 What is ARP, how does it work?

 ARP stands for Address Resolution Protocol.
-ARP is used to find LAN address from Network address.
-A node typically has destination IP to send a packet, the nodes needs link layer address to send a frame over local link.
+ARP is used to find LAN address from the Network address.
+A node typically has destination IP to send a packet, the nodes need link layer address to send a frame over a local link.
 The ARP protocol helps here.

 - The node sends a broadcast message to all nodes saying what is the MAC address of this IP address.